thgrass/neollama.nvim/README.md

 # neollama.nvim
+# EARLY DEVELOPMENT VERSION/PLAYGROUND.
+USE AT OWN RISK!!

 A minimal Neovim plugin (Lua) to chat with a local **Ollama** instance in a dedicated chat tab, send visual selections, entire buffers, or a set of added buffers to the model, and keep read-only chat history in that tab.